 About Rehabilitation Matters

-This page is about Rehabilitation Matters and its website which aims to promote a better understanding of rehabilitation, improve rehabilitation practice, disseminate research and other information relevant to rehabilitation, and increase access to good rehabilitation for all patients who need it.
-It will provide education for anyone, it will provide specialist rehabilitation knowledge and skills to any health or social care professional, and it will advocate for better organisation and resourcing of rehabilitation services.
+This page is about Rehabilitation Matters and its website.
+Rehabilitation Matters is currently no more than the domain name of my website.
+The site aims to promote a better understanding of rehabilitation, improve rehabilitation practices, disseminate research and other relevant information, and increase access to quality rehabilitation for all patients who need it.
+It will provide education for anyone, specialist rehabilitation knowledge and skills to any health or social care professional, and advocate for better organisation and resourcing of rehabilitation services.
 As the strap line says, this site is All about rehabilitation, About all rehabilitation.
-I have written more about the site’s purpose here, and the site’s history and development can be seen here.
-You can give feedback, comment, or contact me on this page.
-The remainder of this page explains who I am, how the site is funded, the values and principles behind the site, and who has indicated formal interest in being associated with the site in a non-contractual, non-commercial way.

 Table of Contents